libreliodev/android/README.md

 ## About the Librelio Magazine Solution
 The Librelio Magazine Solution is intended mainly for magazine publishers.
 It consists in:
-- customizable mobile apps: a complete version has been developed on iOS, and is under development on Android (here) and [Windows 8](https://github.com/Librelio/windows8)
+- customizable mobile apps: a complete version has been developed on iOS, Android (here) and is under development on Android (here) and Windows 8
 - a cloud based server

 Examples of apps developed using this solution are listed on www.librelio.com .
 A good example of iOS app is the [Wind magazine app](https://itunes.apple.com/fr/app/wind-magazine/id433594605?mt=8).